 All streaming films appear in the library catalog, thus they are searchable.
 It is best when searching for a streaming film by topic to use the advanced search function of the catalog.
-Here is a tutorial on using advanced search to search for a streaming video by keyword in the library catalog.
-It's a bit tricky.
+Here is a tutorial on finding a streaming film using advanced search and a keyword in the library catalog.
+It's a bit tricky, but saves you time.

 Booking a Library-owned DVD or VHS

 Library Media Services will make full arrangements for a dvd or vhs formatted film from its collection to be shown during class in the classroom.
 It is also an option to schedule a viewing for a class in the Bernat Special Events Room, either during class time or outside of class time.

 - By e-mail or phone: contact Patty Mason (email@example.com) or 445-4323 from 7:30am - 3:30pm, or call the Library Services Desk, 445-4330

 - Have date(s) and time(s) and course info ready

 - Give title information; staff can look up call number info.

 Any other viewings outside the course or classroom or library environment, without a professor present, or when inviting an audience other than a class roster, qualify as "public performances" and are subject to copyright permission and applicable fees.
 The Library does not arrange, nor pay fees, for public performance permissions.

 Tutorials for Adding Streaming Films to Canvas